-An article by Art Noxon written for the first Hong Hong HiFi Show, 1993 – Translated and published in Chinese
+An article by Art Noxon written for the first Hong Kong HiFi Show, 1993 – Translated and published in Chinese

 The electronic components and interconnects available in today’s hi end audio are superb.
-Yet there is always room for improvement and changes in both the technology and style of audio.
+Yet there is always room for improvement and changes in both the technology and style of audio as the chain is as strong as its weakest link.
 Playback audio will continue to be improved in every detail but if the minute improvements are not perceptible, they will not be heard and appreciated.
 New equipment that presents no audible difference from older equipment will not sell so easily and without good sales, further product development cannot be supported.
 The evolution of the product line slows to a halt and sales become driven by marketing hype, not performance.

 The Listening Room

 If a technical improvement is real it should be audible, but if it cannot be heard it becomes useless, or at best a curiosity.
 As long as an improvement is within the realm of human perception, it can be heard except for only one factor – the noise floor.
 Whenever improvements are buried in the noise floor of a system they cannot be heard.
 Only when the noise floor is lowered can the hidden, inner detail become revealed.

 The electronic “hiss” noise floor had been a problem in audio for many years.
 More recent improvements in signal processing have driven the electronic noise floor down to almost the threshold of hearing.
 The noise floor now is more mechanical – transport decks, air conditioning and outside noise intrusion.
 But there is one less obvious noise floor and it is currently the single most significant sound barrier to better listening.
 It is the self noise of the listening room acoustic.
 Lingering sounds from one musical moment become the masking noise floor for the next musical moment.
 The chain is as strong as its weakest link and for today’s audio, the weakest link is the listening room acoustic.